open-simh/.github/docs/simdocs/simh_doc.md

 #### Using the predefined project definitions

-The current simh source includes a directory "Visual Studio Projects" which contains the visual studio projects for all supported simulators.
+The current simh source includes a directory “Visual Studio Projects” which contains the visual studio projects for all supported simulators.
-This directory contains a file named 0ReadMe\_Projects.txt which explains how to locate simh source files with respect to the related required build components provide in the windows\_build.zip file mentioned above in "Compiling with Ethernet Support".
+This directory contains a file named 0ReadMe\_Projects.txt which explains how to locate simh source files with respect to the related required build components provide in the windows\_build.zip file mentioned above in “Compiling with Ethernet Support”.

 These projects produce executables in the BIN\\NT\\Win32-Debug or BIN\\NT\\Win32-Release directories.
 All intermediate build files are